How to Keep Your Dog Busy While You Feed the Baby

 Is it okay to just gate the dog away during feeds?

-Sometimes, sure — a gate with good visibility keeps the dog included while off your lap (we reviewed the best ones for exactly this).
+Sometimes, sure — a gate with good visibility keeps the dog included while off your lap (we cover the best ones for exactly this).
 But making exile the only feeding-time policy teaches the dog that the baby predicts banishment.
 Enrichment in the same room, when it's workable, builds the better long-term association: baby time is good-things-happen time.